tr-igem/esmuflily/docs/internals.md

 *   (ekm-assid TYPE KEY)

-    Return the value of KEY in the identifier table in the type table TYPE, or the whole identifier table if KEY is `#f`, where it skips the first entry `#t` (token table).
+    Return the value of KEY in the identifier table in the type table TYPE, or the whole identifier table if KEY is `#f`.
+In this case it skips the first entry `#t` (token table).

 *   (ekm-token-list TABLE DEF TOKENS)